 On one occasion they introduced us to century eggs prepared in a Sichuan style, with chilli and Sichuan pepper being the main ingredients.
 They served them cold as starter, sliced and with a drizzle of their Sichuan sauce.
 Absolutely delicious.

-The colour puts most people off, as well as the thought of it, but if you can get past that they are amazing.
+The colour puts most people off (they’re mostly black), as well as the thought of it, but if you can get past that they are amazing.
 I highly recommend giving this strange Chinese dish a try.

 7. Duck tongues

 It intrigues me why anyone would go through the effort involved to remove the tongue from a duck, just to make a dish out of them.
-However, it’s not uncommon.
+However, it’s a common food in China.

 Most people will have heard of Beijing duck (also known as Peking duck) In the UK the closest thing we have to Beijing duck is crispy fried duck with pancakes.